Saifa36622/DRL_HW3/README.md

 </p>

-then when the Calculate Q-value for all action from the eqation
+then when the Calculate Q-value for all action from the equation

 <p align="center">
   <img src="image/image8.png" alt="alt text">